 - High performance with inbuilt Adaptive-Sync and G-Sync compatibility

 - Wide connectivity options

 - Not ideal for color sensitive tasks

 7. LG 34WK650-W (Great 34-inch Display for Mid-Range)

 16.8 lbs | 34″ Ultrawide | 2560 x 1080 | IPS | FreeSync | 99% sRGB

 Instead of having a multi-monitor setup, a single ultra-wide monitor is somewhat a better option, it provides an immersive viewing experience without formation of annoying space between the two monitors.
 The LG 34WK650-W is one of the amazing ultra-wide monitors which I want to recommend here.

 With the 34-inch ultra-wide panel and full HD resolution, this monitor could be a nice choice for programming at the mid-range price.
 Additionally, it is offering the HDR10 compatibility and sRGB 99% color gamut, therefore the image quality is going to be just excellent.

-As I said above, this monitor covers the sRGB 99% color gamut and support HDR10 too, this way it can produce a very vibrant image with higher color accuracy.
+As I said above, this monitor covers the sRGB 99% color gamut and supports HDR10 too, this way it can produce a very vibrant image with higher color accuracy.
 You may probably know, the 99% sRGB color gamut considered as an acceptable color accuracy in the printing standard.